kaiw3/Multivariate_Data_Tutorial_Core/admin/README.md

 ## Admin

-This folder contains admin for the project.
+This folder contains admin for the tutorial.